 Alternatives to Hard Bracing – SpineCor Dynamic Tension Orthosis

 - Scoliosis Surgery – Scoliosis surgery is usually not considered until a curve is considered as a Severe Scoliosis (40° or greater) While in most cases scoliosis surgery should only be considered as a last resort, in the US there appears to be an increase in the number of scoliosis cases going to surgery.
 The primary reason for this phenomenon appears to be due to the stopping of standardized scoliosis screenings in elementary and middle schools.
 Since children are no longer being routinely evaluated for scoliosis in school, their curves often go unnoticed until they are much larger and more difficult to correct.

 Alternatives To Scoliosis Surgery – Combination Therapy Research has shown that Combination Therapy that includes the use of scoliosis specific exercise, like the Schroth Method combined with the use of a dynamic orthosis, like SpineCor, has the greatest success rate in stopping progression of curves.

-When a scoliosis is still mild it is also when it is most correctable so interventions like scoliosis specific exercise that can help reverse the postural distortions of a scoliosis can be quite beneficial at not only stopping progression of a scoliosis but it can also help reduce the curves.
+When a scoliosis is still mild it is also when it is most correctable so interventions like scoliosis specific exercise that can help reverse the postural distortions of scoliosis can be quite beneficial at not only stopping progression of scoliosis but it can also help reduce the curves.

 Because the elastic bands components of the orthosis allow the body to move while it is worn the problem of muscle atrophy is eliminated.